-With respect to the foregoing findings and in recognition of those facts that are included in the record, the City has determined that the proposed project and the maximum build out/mixed use development scenario will result in significant unmitigated impacts to cumulative traffic.
+With respect to the foregoing findings and in recognition of those facts that are included in the record, the City has determined that the proposed Project will result in significant unmitigated impacts to cumulative traffic.

-1. Redevelopment of the project site under both the proposed project and the maximum build out/mixed use development scenario would result in a cumulatively considerable impact to the Fair Oaks Avenue/Duane Avenue intersection.
+1. Redevelopment of the project site under both the proposed Project would result in a cumulatively considerable impact to the Fair Oaks Avenue/Duane Avenue intersection.
 There are no feasible mitigation measures to reduce the identified impacts to the Fair Oaks Avenue/Duane Avenue intersection due to the road diet that is approved for Duane Avenue.